bdusell/rau/docs/composable-neural-networks.rst

     from rau.tools.torch.compose import Composable

     # Create a simple pipeline of Linear modules.
-    # We only need to wrap the first module in Composable.
+    # We only need to wrap the first module in Composable to kick
+    # off composition.
+    # Note that the sizes of connecting linear layers match.
     M = Composable(Linear(3, 7)) | Linear(7, 5) | Linear(5, 11)

     # Feed an input to the composed module.